thruthesky/fireflutter/docs/korean/user.md

 ### UserListView

-Fireship provides a widget to display user list.
+Fireflutter provides a widget to display user list.
 We can use this if we don't have to customize the view.

 ```dart
 UserListView()
 ```

 ## User likes

 - User likes are saved under `/user-likes` and `/user-who-i-like`.
     - If A likes U, then A is saved under `/user-likes/U {A: true}` and U is saved under `/user-who-i-like/A { U: true}`.
-- The fireship client code needs to save `/user-likes/U {A: true}` only.
+- The fireflutter client code needs to save `/user-likes/U {A: true}` only.
 The cloud function `userLike` will take action and it will save the counter part `/user-who-i-like` data and update the `noOfLikes` on the user's node.

 - The data structure will be like below.
     - When A like U,

 ```json
 /user-likes/U { A: true }
 /user-who-i-like/A { U: true }
 /users/U {noOfLikes: 1}
 ```

 - When A, B likes U,

 ```json
 /user-likes/U { A: true, B: true}
 /user-who-i-like/A {U: true}
 /user-who-i-like/B {U: true}
 /users/U {noOfLikes: 2}
 ```

 - When B unlinke U,

 ```json
 /user-likes/U { A: true }
 /user-who-i-like/A { U: true }
 /users/U {noOfLikes: 1}
 ```

 - When A likes U, W

 ```json
 /user-likes/U { A: true }
 /user-likes/W { A: true }